 Another approach is to consult a healthcare professional or a registered dietitian experienced in breastfeeding nutrition.
 They can consider your individual circumstances, such as any dietary restrictions or health conditions, and provide personalized recommendations.
 These experts can help ensure that your calorie intake supports both your nutritional needs and the production of high-quality breast milk.

-See also How many calories are in a tim hortons double double
+See also How many calories in 10g of protein

 In addition to calorie intake, it is essential to focus on consuming a balanced diet, rich in nutrients, vitamins, and minerals.
 This will help guarantee that you and your baby receive all the necessary nourishment.
 A variety of healthy foods, including fruits, vegetables, whole grains, lean proteins, and healthy fats, should be incorporated into your daily meals and snacks.